At a Glance

 1. You stop contributing to your retirement account

-Ceasing contributions to your retirement account can cost you long-term.
+Ceasing contributions to your retirement account now can cost you in the long run.
 Since your retirement account will support you after you stop working, it’s smart to start setting aside money for it today.

 2. You don’t change the habits that got you into debt